-2020 Bonus Plan
+2021 Bonus Plan

-Historically, the Committee has approved an annual bonus plan during its April meeting.
-Due to the uncertainties caused by the pandemic, the Committee determined it was in the best interests of the Company to delay implementation of a bonus plan for fiscal 2020.
-In October 2020, the Committee approved the annual cash bonus plan for fiscal 2020 (the "2020 Bonus Plan") for the NEOs, granting potential cash bonuses only if the Company achieved certain financial and operational performance levels.
-Thus, consistent with all four elements of its compensation philosophy, the Committee aligned the NEOs' 2020 cash bonuses with the interests of our stockholders.
+The Committee approved a cash bonus plan in 2021 (the "2021 Bonus Plan") for the NEOs, granting potential cash bonuses only if the Company achieved certain financial performance levels and strategic and operating goals.
+Thus, consistent with all four elements of its compensation philosophy, the Committee aligned the NEOs' 2021 cash bonuses completely with the interests of our stockholders.